BSI-Bund/secvisogram/docs/user/document/tracking/id-usage.en.md

 The filename of the document is derived from this ID (see section 5.1 of the specification).

 The ID is typically a combination of a short identifier of the publishing entity, year and a sequential number.
+The recommended format is "CompanyAbbreviation-YYYY-#####"

 *Examples:*